 As a non-technical background, you can quickly build your marketplace by utilizing a no-code SaaS.
 However, when you use an API-based SaaS platform, it requires more technical skills.
 Depending on how much customization you want and the software architecture you've chosen, the needed skills may vary significantly.
 What's more, your expertise lets you promptly read through the software provider's documentation, API reference, templates, and developer tooling.

 - Migration services.

 The provider's migration services are also critical.
 They should align with your business' cloud goals and your current IT infrastructure.
-Two parties need to clarify whether the vendor supports you at each migration stage, from assessment, planning, code refactoring to the actual workload migration, testing, and management.
+Two parties need to clarify whether the vendor supports you at each migration stage, from assessment, planning, and code refactoring to the actual workload migration, testing, and management.
 This helps you ensure a transparent and seamless transition.

 - Cross-platform compatibility.

-An online marketplace SaaS application needs to be customized to users' preferred operating systems like iOS, Android, macOS, Windows, and web browsers, like Chrome or Edge.
+An online marketplace SaaS application needs to be customized to users' preferred operating systems, like iOS, Android, macOS, Windows, and web browsers, like Chrome or Edge.
 You need to test the app in multiple environments since some have different interfaces and visuals across browsers.

 - Service deployment roadmap.

 During the evaluation process, you likely question a provider about their strategy to innovate and grow, which will help you determine whether it would fit your long-term goal.
-This covers the provider's commitment to technologies, features, integration roadmap, interoperability, third-party vendors, among other things.
+This covers the provider's commitment to technologies, features, integration roadmap, interoperability, and third-party vendors, among other things.